 We are all caregivers in our own way, but there are some people who definitely go above and beyond.
 These often-unsung heroes volunteer their time to provide emotional, nursing, social, housekeeping and sometimes even financial support to family members or friends who can no longer look after themselves.

 And they do it for free.

-Of course there are also paid caregivers who provide nursing and other support to people who require long-term or hospice care.
-National Caregivers Day, celebrated on February 18 in the United States and the United Kingdom, and on April 6 in Canada, is meant to honor these important health care heroes.
+Of course, there are also paid caregivers who provide nursing and other support to people who require long-term or hospice care.
+National Caregivers Day, celebrated on 18th February in the United States and the United Kingdom, and on 6th April in Canada, is meant to honour these important health care heroes.

 - Ease their burden.
 There’s usually a practical reason why caregiving falls to one member of the family, but it doesn’t mean that what they’re doing—on top of managing their family and other responsibilities—is simple.
 Commit to doing a little bit more if you can.
 And if that’s not possible, make their job easier by pitching in to help buy necessary supplies, calling the family member they’re caring for more often to provide additional social support, or even sending a restaurant gift card to the caregiver once a month so they can enjoy a meal on you after a busy day.

-- Recognize what they’re doing.
-Comment on how clean your mom’s house was the last time you visited, or how great Dad’s home haircut was, or how happy Aunt Verna is to have so much love and support.
+- Recognise what they’re doing.
+Comment on how clean your parent’s house was the last time you visited, or how great Dad’s home haircut was, or how happy Aunt Verna is to have so much love and support.
 Showing that you see and appreciate what they’re doing can help make sure caregivers don’t feel like they’re being taken for granted.

 Self-care tips for the caregiver

 If you’re a family caregiver, self-care is critical.
 You’re shouldering an extra physical and mental burden, and that can be exhausting on top of your own work and family responsibilities.
 Make sure to take very good care of yourself.